 History of Baglietto Yachts

-In 1854, Pietro Baglietto founded the shipwright company in Varazze, Italy, that has borne his name ever since.
+In 1854, Pietro Baglietto founded a shipwright company in Varazze, Italy, that has borne his name ever since.
 By the late 1880s, Baglietto had established itself as a popular builder of regatta-winning racing sailboats.
+One of the yard’s most unusual commissions was for an elegant transport boat for Pope Leo XIII.
+The elegant 1988 barge was powered by six oarsmen.
 With the turn of the century, Baglietto added motorboats to its offerings, setting two important records.
 In 1906, the yard launched Giuseppina, at 22.6 metres the largest combustion engine-powered cruising yacht ever built in Italy, and, around time, prototyped the world’s first hydrofoil craft.